Table of Contents

 Zion Curtain Law

 One of the most well-known and controversial liquor laws in Utah is the Zion Curtain Law.
 Until 2009, it was illegal to have alcohol visibly displayed in restaurants.
 To comply with this law, establishments implemented coverings or “Zion Curtains” to shield the view of bartenders mixing drinks.
-The intent behind this law was to reduce the perceived immorality of alcohol consumption (Park Record).
+The intent behind this law was to reduce the perceived immorality of alcohol consumption at least according to The Park Record.

 Late-Night Drink Ordering Ban